6 Dec 2018

 Announced on the Nan Fung Group’s 60th anniversary in 2014, The Mills project will turn the Group’s former textile mills into a new destination for innovation, business, experiential retail, arts, culture and learning in a celebration of a shared industrial legacy with Hong Kong.

 Once the vibrant heart of Nan Fung Textiles in its manufacturing heyday in the 1960s, the former textile Mills 4, 5 and 6 will be transformed into a single complex called The Mills, comprising of 3 pillars: The Mills Fabrica; The Mills Shopfloor; and the Centre for Heritage, Arts & Textile (CHAT).

-The Mills witnessed the boom of Hong Kong Textiles industry, The Mills have rich historical background, meanwhile, we devote to build the future.
-In the opening ceremony, Mrs Carrie Lam, Chief Executive of the Hong Kong Special Administrative Region (HKSAR) officiates and wishes The Mills to be the pioneer of revitalization projects and there will be multiple use of industrial buildings, and another officiating guest, Mr Vincent Cheung, Managing Director and the Chief Operating Officer of Nan Fung Group emphasizes that The Mills carries on that legacy with a future of applied creativity and innovation.
+The Mills witnessed the boom of Hong Kong Textiles industry, The Mills has rich historical background, while we also devote to build the future.
+In the opening ceremony, Mrs Carrie Lam, Chief Executive of the Hong Kong Special Administrative Region (HKSAR) officiates and wishes The Mills to be the pioneer of revitalisation projects and there will be multiple use of industrial buildings, and another officiating guest, Mr Vincent Cheung, Managing Director and the Chief Operating Officer of Nan Fung Group emphasizes that The Mills carries on that legacy with a future of applied creativity and innovation.
 Mr. Antony LEUNG, Group Chairman & CEO of Nan Fung Group, says The Mills is an old and energetic force which rooted on 60 years textile history and is embracing the future.